SSWConsulting/SSW.Rules.Content/rules/azure-resources-creating/rule.md

 ---

-We’ve been down this road before where developers had to be taught [not to manually create tables and databases](/_layouts/15/FIXUPREDIRECT.ASPX?WebId=3dfc0e07-e23a-4cbb-aac2-e778b71166a2&TermSetId=07da3ddf-0924-4cd2-a6d4-a4809ae20160&TermId=a4ca7d22-069a-4727-b54a-a1cf1d5a5ef4).
+We’ve been down this road before where developers had to be taught [not to manually create databases and tables](/_layouts/15/FIXUPREDIRECT.ASPX?WebId=3dfc0e07-e23a-4cbb-aac2-e778b71166a2&TermSetId=07da3ddf-0924-4cd2-a6d4-a4809ae20160&TermId=a4ca7d22-069a-4727-b54a-a1cf1d5a5ef4).
 Now, in the cloud world, we’re saying the same thing again. **Don’t manually create your Azure resources.**

 <!--endintro-->